svd321/tt02-Ising/README.md

 ## A note on units
 Every physics simulation is useless if its units are not addressed.
 * Temperature: Temperature is input as a 3-bit number (0-7), the unit of this input is 300K, so you can input between 0K and 2100K.
-* Energy: Energy is expressed in units kT at room temperature, which can be approximated by 25meV.
+* Energy: Energy is expressed in units k * 300K, which can be approximated by 25meV.
 * Nearest Neighbour coupling constant J: controlled by input 6, this coupling constants unit is that of energy.
 * External field coupling constant H: controlled by input 7, this parameter is also in energy units.